gipritchard/Space-Debris/Space Debris Taskforce.md

 ## Defeat
 Players are defeated if any of the following conditions are met:
-- Any player Space Ship reaches 0 HP
+- Any player Spaceship reaches 0 HP
 - Any Satellite reaches 0 HP
-- The Debris supply is empty AND players must place more debris in orbit
+- The debris supply is empty AND players must place more debris in orbit
-- Any player must place Debris on an adjacent space AND all adjacent spaces contain 3 Debris
+- Any player must place debris on an adjacent space AND all adjacent spaces contain 3 debris

 # Optional Advanced Rules
 Players looking for a more challenging experience may choose to play with any (or all) of the following rules/restrictions.
 This is not recommended for your first few games.